tnagao7/xml-html-sitemap/README.md

 3. Turn on the following check boxes:
   - **Generate sitemap.xml**: To generate an XML sitemap.
   - **Generate sitemap.html**: To generate an HTML sitemap.
-4. Click **Run**, then sitemap generation executed.
+4. Click **Run**, then sitemap generation is executed.

-Turning on the Generate from local files check box, you can generate sitemaps from local files.
+Turning on the **Generate from local files** check box, you can generate sitemaps from local files.
 In this case, sitemaps is generated without accessing the actual website.

-For more information, see the HTML documentation (XmlHtmlSitemap/doc/index.html).
+For more information, read the HTML documentation (XmlHtmlSitemap/doc/index.html).

 ## Third Party Notices